KetchupJL/KetchupJL.github.io/_pages/portfolio.md

 # 🚀 Projects & Research

-A curated collection of technical and applied work — blending algorithmic trading, crypto analytics, and academic data science.
+A collection of technical and applied work, ranging from algorithmic trading and crypto analytics to applied data science.

 ---